ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 clean:
 	@rm -f $(NAME)
 ```

 In the `$(NAME)` target, we call `cl-launch` with options to build the script.
-Of particular
-attention is the `--dispatch-system $(NAME)/main` line.
-It specifies that the entrypoint of the
-script is the `main` function—the one that we defined in `main.lisp`.
-In the `install` target, we
+In the `install`
-invoke the script with the options `symlink $(NAME)`, to build the symlinks for the multi-call
+target, we invoke the script with the options `symlink $(NAME)`, to build the symlinks for the
-binary.
-Since we only defined three functions within the body of `exporting-definitions`, it is only
+multi-call binary.
+Since we only defined three functions within the body of `exporting-definitions`,
-going to build three symlinks to `my-scripts`.
-The `--output $(NAME)` option specifies the output
+it is only going to build three symlinks to `my-scripts`.
+The `--output $(NAME)` option specifies
-file.
+the output file.
 The `--dump !` means to create an image, to enable a faster startup.
-The `--lisp sbcl`
+The `--lisp
-specifies the CL implementation to use; the option `--quicklisp` specifies that we
+sbcl` specifies that we want to use SBCL, for this script; the option `--quicklisp` specifies that
-load [Quicklisp](https://www.quicklisp.org) with the image.
-The `--system $(NAME)` loads the system
+we load [Quicklisp](https://www.quicklisp.org) with the image.
+The `--system $(NAME)` loads the
-the we are building.
-The `--dispatch-system $(NAME)/main` species the entrypoint of our program.
+system the we are building.
+The `--dispatch-system $(NAME)/main` species the entrypoint of our
+program.

 ### Building